-7.2.3.2 Each butts will have a target numbers.
-The numbers will be 30cm tall and with black figures on a yellow background, alternating with yellow figures on a black background (e.g. no. 1 black on yellow, no. 2 yellow on black, etc.).
-Target numbers will be fixed above or below the center of each target butt, so as to be clear of the target face.
+7.2.3.2 Each butt will have a target number.
+These numbers will be 30cm tall with black figures on a yellow background, alternating with yellow figures on a black background (e.g. no. 1 black on yellow, no. 2 yellow on black, etc.).
+Target numbers will be fixed above or below the center of each target butt, so they are clear of the target face.